 Saunter down this two-mile long street and take a pit stop at The Farm of Beverly Hills for a scrummy bite to eat. 🛍

 6.)
-Relax a Santa Monica Pier and Beach
+Free things to do in Los Angeles: Relax a Santa Monica Pier

 Santa Monica Pier is one of the city’s most famous landmarks and was once the very end of Route 66.
 It’s now home to a carnival that features a vintage merry-go-round and speedy Ferris wheel as well as a roller coaster and snazzy arcade games.